Training page banner image

 Capstones are evaluated on a pass/fail basis.
 Advising team members are responsible for responding to student queries or drafts within 10 business days.

-• For the capstone project, the student should initially submit to the co-chairs a written abstract (up to 400 words), summarizing the project and describing its interregional, global, and/or interdisciplinary aspects.
+• For the capstone project, the student should initially submit to Archaia’s PostDoctoral Fellow and Co-Chairs a written abstract (up to 400 words), summarizing the project and describing its interregional, global, and/or interdisciplinary aspects.

-• The co-chairs will respond or immediately forward the abstract to the Steering Committee.
+• The co-chairs will respond and/or forward the abstract to the Steering Committee, and give the student permission to

 • The Steering Committee will make constructive suggestions to the abstract.